ShaiMahnai/IsracardClient/README.md

 npm start

 ### To Visit App:
-open in disable-web-security mode: localhost:3000/
+Open a browser in disable-web-security mode and enter: localhost:3000/